 Your website is like your home.
 You wouldn't invite visitors over with a mess everywhere, and the same goes for inviting customers into your unorganized store.

-Redirect any broken links, double-check the readability (font size, color, background, etc.) and ensure that your categories follow a logical sequence; the recommendation for eCommerce SEO success is that your site is no more than 3 categories deep so you don't lose customers in the depths of subcategory hell.
+Redirect any broken links, double-check the readability (font size, color, background, etc.), and ensure that your categories follow a logical sequence; the recommendation for eCommerce SEO success is that your site is no more than 3 categories deep so you don't lose customers in the depths of subcategory hell.

 Use On-page SEO Best Practices

-You should on-page structure your site so that the most important information is at the top, with everything else being neatly organized underneath.
+You should structure your site so that the most important information is at the top, with everything else being neatly organized underneath.
 Your titles, headings & descriptions should all be well-written and appropriate for each specific product.
-Don't miss out on the opportunity to entice customers and gain page rankings with appropriate tags, URLs and descriptions.
+Don't miss out on the opportunity to entice customers and gain page rankings with appropriate tags, URLs, and descriptions.

-Using well structured meta tags like title tags and meta descriptions will also get your site listed higher in the SERP's.
+Using well-structured meta tags like title tags and meta descriptions will also get your site listed higher in the SERPs.
 You could even edge out the competition if you are able to capture a customer's attention in less than 200 words with a killer meta description.

 7. Security and Schema